simsong/cacm_understanding_database_reconstruction/problem_analysis.md

 reporting the highest bucket for age as "80+" instead of "80-90" and "90-100")

+The goal of a Database Reconstruction Attack is to use public data to create a mathematical system of equations, which then can be used to reconstruct the original (before the disclosure avoidance techniques were applied) data set.
-While these techniques are not without merit, this paper will demonstrate that they alone are insufficient in guarding data against a modern DRA.
+While the above techniques are not without merit, this paper will demonstrate that they alone are insufficient in guarding data against a modern DRA.

+##Vocabulary
+Should there be a vocab section, or just in body when discussed?

 ##The Database Reconstruction Attack: An Example